Meet Briar Bearss

 Briar (bottom center) with his father and twin brother.

-As a teen, Briar developed natural leadership ability.
-He was elected President of his High School class, and captain of both the football and basketball team.
+As a teen, Briar developed a natural leadership ability.
+He was elected President of his High School class and captain of both the football and basketball teams.
 Like hundreds of our region’s youth, Briar spent his summers working the local farms with his teammates, building a foundation in both athletic conditioning and our local work ethic.
 As a Senior, he was nominated to attend the U.S. Military Academy at West Point by Michigan’s 8th Congressional District.
 After graduating as Salutatorian from Millington High School and accepting an offer to join the Army Football team, Briar entered active duty service at West Point, New York, in July of 2018.

 While at the Academy, Briar continued to lead among America’s best and brightest.
 He excelled in West Point’s rigorous engineering coursework as well as military training in the Summer months.
-Outside of the classroom he was a member of the Fellowship of Christian Athletes and the Army Football team, winning the Armed Forces Bowl against Houston 2018 and Missouri in 2021.
+Outside of the classroom, he was a member of the Fellowship of Christian Athletes and the Army Football team, winning the Armed Forces Bowl against Houston in 2018 and Missouri in 2021.

 Briar as a Cadet @ the U.S Military Academy - West Point.